jundalisay/superb/content/en/research/sarkar/idea/chapter-01d.md

 - The essence of rasa is transformed into blood.
   - Its waste matter is once again rejected.
 - The essence of blood changes into flesh.
-- The essence of flesh changes into fat (meda or vasá).
+- The essence of flesh changes into fat (meda or vasa).
 - This goes on until it changes into bone, bone marrow, and ultimately into shukra.